Beech Hill House B&B

 A Greyhound haven!

-The voluntary work Jenny and Stuart does is a memorial to their darling Penny, because without her coming into their lives none of this would have happened.
+The voluntary work Jenny and Stuart started in July 2004 is a memorial to their darling Penny.
+Without her coming into their lives none of this would have happened.

 |VISIT THE BRANCH